 Call for Proposals

 The Afro-American Religious History Unit invites proposals that explore the religiosity of African-descended people within the geographical and geo-cultural boundaries of the United States.
-For our 2022 Annual Meeting in Denver, we are especially interested in proposals that engage one or more of the following topics:
+For our 2023 Annual Meeting in San Antonio, we are especially interested in proposals that engage one or more of the following topics:

-● New theories and methods in the study of African-American religious practices;
+- New theories and methods in the study of African-American religious practices, experiences, interiority;

 African-American Religion and climate catastrophe, broadly configured, particularly: